jonathanfletcher4/jonathanfletcher4.github.io/_posts/2020-11-29-nlp_disaster_tweets.md

 # Bidrectional LSTM model

-The process for training the Bidirectional is the same as the 1-directional LSTM just with Bidirectional hidden layers instead.
+The process for training the Bidirectional is the same as the 1-directional LSTM just with Bidirectional hidden layers instead, to do this we just replace LSTM objects with the Bidirectional object.
 We'll just focus on the results here but the code is available in the notebook link at the end of the page.